iredmail/docs/en_US/iredadmin/2-iredadmin-pro.restful.api.md

     <div class="params params_user">
-    Encrypted account password is not exposed in API request by default, if you want to it for some reason, please add a new line in iRedAdmin-Pro config file `/opt/www/iredadmin/settings.py` like below, then restart `iredadmin`
+    Encrypted account password is not exposed in API request by default, if you want to expose it for some reason, please add a new line in iRedAdmin-Pro config file `/opt/www/iredadmin/settings.py` like below, then restart `iredadmin`
     service: